Historic Wortman House

 In 2000, Trenton and Jennifer Morrow purchased the house and the cottage next door from John Surrett and his wife, Carol, who had owned both since 1981.
 Between 1981 and 1992, John served as chef of La Maison Surrette, a French restaurant the couple ran on weekends in the same old home that now houses Bistro Maison.

 John Surrett remodeled 726 Fourth and rented it as office space during his ownership.
-When Jennifer was looking for office space for Creative Company closer to her home in Sheridan, McMinnville was an obvious choice.
+When Jennifer was looking for office space for her marketing firm, Creative Company, closer to her home in Sheridan, McMinnville was an obvious choice.
 By buying the two properties at 726 NE Fourth and 730 NE Fourth, Creative Company had a new home in McMinnville.

 The branding of McMinnville